pgerv12/streamsx.documentation/docs/beamrunner/beamrunner-X-performance.md

-The IBM Streams Runner for Apache Beam pipeline options `--bundleSize` and `--bundleMillis` control how the runner handles bundles by either directing the runner to create bundles of a maximum number of elements, or after a maximum time delay, or both.
+The IBM Streams Runner for Apache Beam pipeline options `--bundleSize` and `--bundleMillis` control how the runner handles bundles by either directing the runner to create bundles of a maximum number of elements, or after a maximum time delay, whichever limit is reached first.

 For more information on these options, see [Streams Runner pipeline options](../beamrunner-6-ref/#streams-runner-pipeline-options).